-The inauguration of this race coinciding, as it did, with the first visit to the Regatta of Her Royal Highness The Princess Elizabeth - Her late Majesty Queen Elizabeth II - permission was graciously given to name the trophy 'The Princess Elizabeth Challenge Cup'.
-The cup now used as the trophy was made in 1802 and given to the Regatta in 1957; the silver base was added in the same year.
+The inauguration of this event coincided with the first visit to the Regatta of HRH The Princess Elizabeth - Her late Majesty Queen Elizabeth II - and so permission was graciously given to name the trophy The Princess Elizabeth Challenge Cup.